sasagawa888/nprolog/document/OPENGL.md

 # OpenGL linbrary
+In the current implementation, OpenGL-related predicates are designed primarily for use in interpreted mode.
+Because most OpenGL operations are executed through external graphics libraries and depend on stateful APIs, compiling these predicates does not provide meaningful performance improvements.

+Therefore, for reliability and maintainability, OpenGL-related code is currently recommended to be executed in interpreted mode rather than compiled mode.

 # Preparation
 The OPenGL library utilizes the C language embedding feature.
 Therefore, it needs to be compiled first.
 Please follow the steps below to compile it.